 Joshua and Nathalie are both determined to use their personal experiences to make sure others going through a similar situation won’t have to face the same difficulties.

 They understand the areas where there is limited help, and it’s with these areas in mind that Bright Futures UK was established.

-I’m founder of Bright Futures UK and a two time cancer survivor myself, beating cancer when I was 5 and again at 16.
+I’m the founder of Bright Futures UK and a two time cancer survivor myself, beating cancer aged 5 and again at 16.